 No matter how you apply, your application will be reviewed to ensure you meet the basic qualifications.
-Then, your application is forwarded to the Disability Determination Services office in your state for to decide whether you meet medical standards.
+Then, your application is forwarded to the Disability Determination Services office in your state to decide whether you meet medical standards and if your Social Security can be used for Mesothelioma.
 Finally, you’ll receive a letter notifying you of your approval status.

 Information You Need to Apply for Social Security Disability Income

 When filing for Social Security Disability Income benefits, make sure you have the following information ready beforehand:

 - Alternate contact info

 - Date and place of birth